JanSafronov/AuthoBson/README.md

 # AuthoBson
 MongoDB API provides templates and ready to go implementations to use in most web applications that provide user services and api interactions

-## Details
-As any other good API, this one is fairly simple to use and interact with over the internet using MongoDB,

 ## Usage
 As any other good API, this one is fairly simple to use and interact with over the internet using MongoDB.